 All the functionality and design that are included with Blogger work seamlessly together as a platform.
 That’s what allows them to have drag and drop design, layout, and content.

 One note about Blogger is that it focuses 100% on blogging – ie, reverse-chronological publishing of posts.
 It has very little in terms of content management (as I’ll mention in the cons section).
+Google has a product called Google Sites that focuses on static websites.

 As far as competition, Blogger competes directly with all-inclusive website builders like Weebly and WordPress.com in addition to pure-play blog/social networks platforms like Medium and Tumblr.